 From Maine Vermont to Connecticut harvest festivals provide the chance to get away for a bit and select the perfect pumpkin, navigate a corn maze or taste luscious cranberries.

 We've selected a few spots which offer exceptional agri-adventures making it easy to share the wonders of fall with your kids.
+From Connecticut to Maine and Vermont the season is in full swing.
 Play flashlight tag or chase the kids through the corn stalks; ride on a wagon full of hay or bob for apples, make time for fun with your kids.

 Connecticut: Bethlehem, March Farm Pumpkins, Apples & Corn Mazes